 How to Pump Up Your Daily Walk

 For women over 50, walking is often a natural entry point into the world of HIIT workouts.
-In fact, it may be one of the best low-impact activities which can be modified for high-intensity interval training.
+In fact, it may be one of the best low-impact activities that can be modified for high-intensity interval training.

 Beginner and Advanced HITT Walking Routines